-Founded in 1973, Arizona Humanities (AH) is a 501(c)3 non-profit organization and the Arizona affiliate of the National Endowment for the Humanities.
-AH is not a state agency.
+Arizona Humanities (formerly the Arizona Humanities Council) is a 501(c)3 non-profit organization and the Arizona affiliate of the National Endowment for the Humanities.

-Since its inception in 1973, Arizona Humanities has directed almost $11 million to hundreds of cultural and educational organizations throughout Arizona and is a prominent and influential leader in the cultural life of Arizona.
-AH funds humanities based projects and works with museums, libraries, and other cultural organizations to serve communities throughout the entire state of Arizona providing accessible and enriching educational programs.
+Since our inception over forty years ago, Arizona Humanities has directed almost $11 million to cultural and educational organizations throughout Arizona and is a prominent and influential leader in the cultural life of Arizona.
+We support humanities based projects and work with museums, libraries, and other cultural organizations to serve communities throughout the entire state of Arizona.

 Arizona Humanities supports public programming in the humanities that promotes understanding of human thoughts, actions, creations, and values.
 Through providing accessible and enriching educational programs, we strive to help Arizonans better understand themselves and the world around them through